 The employment times?
 Lightning fast: Miller hopes to deliver Skydweller as early as 2023.

-Yes, it would fly by itself without landing.
-And yes, it could do many good things for the environment, such as monitoring natural resources and improving the response to disasters: but we are betting on what its first use will be, "thanks" also to situation in Ukraine?
+Yes, it would fly alone without landing.
+And yes, it could do many good things for the environment, such as monitoring natural resources and improving the response to disasters: but we are betting on what its first use will be, "thanks" to it. situation in Ukraine?